devvspaces/dsa-with-c/data_structures/README.md

 - `insertAtBeginning()` - Insert an element at the beginning of the linked list
 - `insertAtEnd()` - Insert an element at the end of the linked list
-- `insertAtPosition()` - Insert an element at a given position in the linked list
 - `deleteFromBeginning()` - Delete an element from the beginning of the linked list
 - `deleteFromEnd()` - Delete an element from the end of the linked list
-- `deleteFromPosition()` - Delete an element from a given position in the linked list
 - `display()` - Display the linked list

 ## Doubly Linked List